sfhorng/AIPI-561-Final-Project/README.md

 5. Run ```chmod +x TinyLlama-1.1B-Chat-v1.0.F16.llamafile```

 ## Testing the app
 The following are steps to test the app in your local environment, as there is a step in the workflow that will run the tests before building the image.
+Please note that this is not needed to run the app.
 1. Create a virtual environment with ```python3 -m venv .venv```
 2. Activate the virtual environment with ```source .venv/bin/activate```
 3. Run ```make test``` to run the unit tests.